surf66/surf66-hugo/content/cv.md

 From within the dealer pillar, I worked in a cross functional team on a specific business area.
 For 18 months I worked on Zuto's first secure account area for customers.
 During this project I practiced TDD by writing JavaScript unit tests in Jasmine.
 I also decided on our tech choice for writing automated acceptance tests in WebDriverIO and running them in PhantomJS.

-Another key deliverable I helped developed was a vehicle search tool inside Zuto's account area.
+Another key deliverable I helped develop was a vehicle search tool inside Zuto's account area.
 As well as an Angular front end, we integrated vehicles from AutoTrader and several car dealerships.
 I worked on this feature since the beginning and currently 20% of customers find a vehicle digitally, creating business efficiencies through time saving.

 The final big project I worked on before leaving Zuto was a rebuild of their car finance application form.
 As part of a small squad, I worked to architect and deliver a conversational style application form, using ReactJS and Redux.
-While rebranding parts of their website and introducing the new form style, myself and another engineer designed and built a new CSS library for the entire front end.
-We chose to use Atomic Design as a methodology for our design system.
-This has given me the experience of building and maintaining a front end styleguide.

 > [www.zuto.com/apply](https://www.zuto.com/apply/)

+On top of my day to day responsibilities, I volunteered to work with another engineer to design and build a new CSS framework, along with a pattern library website.
+As the front end resources were spread thin at Zuto, I wanted to ensure that the reusable patterns we had established for the front end were implemented across the business.
+This lead to me setting up Zuto's first technical guild.
+I took on responsibility of running sessions for anyone in the business, with the aim of sharing best practices and encouraging everyone to use the styleguide.

+In my final 18 months, I became a mentor for Zuto's first graduate developer.
+This involved daily pairing and regular one to ones.
+I also helped him set up a personal development plan which was aligned to Zuto's competency framework.

 ### Senior Software Engineer
 ##### Final Stage (Apr 2017 - Nov 2017)